This page describes supported Virtual Private Cloud networks and routing options.

 0.0.0.0/0by definition for route based VPNs.
 You can create routes that are more specific than the traffic selectors.

-Use policy based routing and configure both traffic selectors to be as broad as possible, covering all IP ranges in both the VPC network and the on-premises network.
-For policy based Cloud VPN tunnels, you can create routes to on-premises networks in your VPC network whose destinations are more specific than the IP range(s) in the remote traffic selectors.
+Use policy based routing and configure the local and remote traffic selectors to be as broad as possible.
+For policy based Cloud VPN tunnels, you can create routes to on-premises networks in your VPC network whose destinations are more specific than the CIDRs in the remote traffic selectors.
 The simplest way to accomplish this is to create the routes separately from the VPN tunnels by following

 gcloudsteps on the Creating a Policy based VPN page.